Meet Gail Dobbins, Managing Director.

 About Gail Dobbins:

 Gail Dobbins has long been associated with Heartland Theatre, having served on the board of directors for over 20 years, volunteering her marketing and brand skills and working alongside her husband Mike Dobbins, Heartland’s former Managing Artistic Director who passed away in July 2013.
 Gail continues to act as the theatre’s spokeswoman and media contact.
-Besides marketing and communications, she will also continue in fund development, database management and volunteer coordination for the theater.
+Besides marketing and communications, she will also continue in budget management, grants, fund development, database management and volunteer coordination for the theater.
 She oversees grants and sponsorships as well as taking on responsibilities with business management, box office, budget, reservations and the physical space at One Normal Plaza.

 “Gail and Mike Dobbins created a formidable partnership.
 Although we faced a difficult road without Mike at the helm, we are happy that Gail has continued to utilize her many talents on our behalf,” said Wineburner.
 “We created the position of Director of Marketing and Operations just for her, which was the “managing” part of Mike’s position, the business of Heartland.”